 Oak Alley Plantation

-A chequered history, the Oak Alley Plantation has an interesting 175-year- old history.
+The Oak Alley Plantation has an interesting 175-year- old history.
 It has been a sugar plantation, an abandoned investment property and cattle ranch.

 Today, it’s one of the most beautiful plantation houses with a stunning row of oak trees that date back more than 200 years.